Prof Andy Butcher

 2010 "The Big Australian Speech Corpus: An audio visual speech corpus of Australian English" (with DK Burnham, UWS; FM Cox, Macquarie U; JM Fletcher, U Melbourne and many others too numerous to mention)

 Contemporary speech science and technology are driven by the availability of large speech corpora.
-While audio databases exist for languages spoken in America, Europe and Japan, there is currently no large auditory visual database of spoken language, and certainly not one for Australian English.
-Here we will establish the Big Australian Speech Corpus, which will support a speech science research and development using Australian English and facilitate the development of Australian speech technology applications from automatic speech recognition and text to speech synthesis used in taxi and other ordering services, to hearing prostheses and talking head aids for learning impaired children, and a range of security and forensic applications.
+While audio databases existed for languages spoken in America, Europe and Japan, there was no large auditory visual database of spoken language, and certainly not one for Australian English.
+This project established the Big Australian Speech Corpus, which will support speech science research and development using Australian English and facilitate the development of Australian speech technology applications from automatic speech recognition and text to speech synthesis used in many telephone ordering services, to hearing prostheses and talking head aids for learning impaired children, and a range of security and forensic applications.

 Teaching interests